ruizhang1996/TreeFarms/README_PyPI.md

    ```
  - Default: 0.05
  - **Note: We highly recommend setting the regularization to a value larger than 1/num_samples.
 A small regularization could lead to a longer training time.
 If a smaller regularization is preferred, you must set the parameter `allow_small_reg` to true, which by default is false.**

-**allow_small_reg**
+**rashomon**
 - Values: true or false
-- Description: Flag for allowing regularization < 1/n , where n = num_samples (if false, regularizations below 1/n are automatically set to 1/n)
+- Description: Enables extraction of Rashomon set.
+Setting it to false allows extracting only the optimal tree, allowing a more flexible way of setting Rashomon bound.
+Note: obtaining the optimal objective value is currently not supported in Python API.
+- Default: true

+**rashomon_bound_multiplier**
+- Values: Decimal > 0
+- Description: Used to set the Rashomon bound.
+Rashomon bound = (1 + rashomon_bound_multiplier) * optimal objective value.
+Mutually exclusive with `rashomon_bound` and `rashomon_bound_adder`.
-- Default: false
+- Default: 0.05

-**depth_budget**
+- **Warning: The size of Rashomon set increasing exponentially w.r.t. this argument.**

+## More parameters
+### Rashomon-specific configs
+**rashomon_bound**
-- Values: Integers >= 1
+- Values: Decimal > 0
-- Description: Used to set the maximum tree depth for solutions, counting a tree with just the root node as depth 1.
-0 means unlimited.
+- Description: Used to set the Rashomon bound.
+Directly setting the Rashomon bound if it is known.
+Mutually exclusive with `rashomon_bound_multiplier` and `rashomon_bound_adder`.
 - Default: 0

-**reference_LB**
+- **Warning: The size of Rashomon set increasing exponentially w.r.t. this argument.**

+**rashomon_bound_adder**
+- Values: Decimal > 0
+- Description: Used to set the Rashomon bound.
+Rashomon bound = rashomon_bound_adder + optimal objective value.
+Mutually exclusive with `rashomon_bound` and `rashomon_bound_multiplier`.
+- Default: 0
+- **Warning: The size of Rashomon set increasing exponentially w.r.t. this argument.**

+**output_accuracy_model_set**
  - Values: true or false
- - Description: Enables using a vector of misclassifications from another (reference) model to lower bound our own misclassifications
+ - Description: Enables outputting the Rashomon set with accuracy metric in a file named by `model_set-accuracy-` with the suffix indicated in `rashomon_model_set_suffix`.
+Note that it is not required for Python API to obtain the accuracy Rashomon set.
  - Default: false
- - Note: If `reference_LB` is set to true, you must provide a valid `path_to_labels`.

-**path_to_labels**
+**output_covered_sets**
+ - Values: an array of string in `['f1', 'bacc', 'auc']`.
+ - Description: Enables outputting the Rashomon set with given metric in a file named by `model_set-[metric]-` with the suffix indicated in `rashomon_model_set_suffix`.
+ - Default: []

+**covered_sets_thresholds**
+ - Values: an array of Decimals.
+ - Description: Sets the extraction threshold of given metric.
+ - Default: []

+**rashomon_model_set_suffix**
-- Values: String representing a path to a file.
+ - Values: string representing a suffix of a file.
-- Description: This file must be a single-column csv representing a class prediction for each training observation (in the same order as for the training data, using the same class labels as for the training data, and predicting each class present in the training set at least once across all training points).
-Typically this csv is obtained by fitting a [gradient boosted decision tree](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingClassifier.html) model on the training data, and saving its training set predictions as a csv file.
-- Example for a dataset with classes 1 and 0:
-     ```
-     predicted_class
-     0
-     1
-     1
-     1
-     0
-     ```
+ - Description: Sets file suffix for outputted model sets.
+ - Special Cases: None.
+Disable outputting to files by setting above config correspondingly.
+With an empty value the program still attempts to produce a file without suffix.
-- Default: Emptry string
+ - Default: Empty string

-**time_limit**
+**rashomon_ignore_trivial_extensions**
+ - Values: true or false
+ - Description: Enables ignoring trivial splits, or terminal splits that does not improve accuracy.
+ - Default: true

+**rashomon_trie**
- - Values: Decimal greater than or equal to 0
+ - Values: string representing a path to a file.
- - Description: A time limit upon which the algorithm will terminate.
-If the time limit is reached, the algorithm will terminate with an error.
+ - Description: The output model set will be converted to trie representation, and be written to this file.
- - Special Cases: When set to 0, no time limit is imposed.
+ - Special Case: When set to empty string, no trie will be stored.
- - Default: 0
+ - Default: Empty string

-## More parameters
 ### Flag

 **balance**